 Streamline is cheaper at $99, which is $70 less than nextjet ($169).

 No, Streamline and nextjet use different tech stacks.
-Streamline is built with Laravel, while nextjet uses TypeScript, Tailwind, React.
+Streamline is built with Laravel, while nextjet uses NextJS, React, TypeScript.

 Streamline has more features (5 vs 4).
 See the feature matrix above for the full breakdown.

-Choose Streamline if you need Blog and Payments and prefer its tech stack.
-Choose nextjet if Auth and Dashboard are higher priorities.
+Choose Streamline if you need Auth and Blog and prefer its tech stack.
+Choose nextjet if Auth and Blog are higher priorities.
 If price is the deciding factor, Streamline is $$70 cheaper.